WesleyQDev/fortscript/README.md

 **FortScript solves this automatically.** It pauses your scripts when you open a game or resource-heavy application, and resumes them when you close it.
 Simple as that.

+**Cross-platform:** FortScript was developed to work on any operating system, whether Windows, Linux, or MacOS.

 ### How it works

-1. You define which scripts you want to manage (Python bots, Node.js projects, etc.)
+1. You define which scripts you want to manage (Python bots, Node.js projects, executables, etc.)
 2. You define which applications are "heavy" (games, video editors, etc.)
 3. FortScript monitors and does the rest: pauses when needed, resumes when possible.

+**Callback Events (optional):** You can configure functions that will run automatically when scripts are paused or resumed:

+- **`on_pause`**: Function executed when scripts are paused (e.g., send notification, save state).
+- **`on_resume`**: Function executed when scripts are resumed (e.g., reconnect services, log return).

+This is useful for integrating with notification systems, custom logs, or any action you want to perform at those moments.

 ## Installation